davidedc/The-strangest-things-in-your-pics/readme.md

 After a night of processing, I collated together the three .csv files into one for analysis.

-# More about ImageNet and convolutional neural networks
+# More about ImageNet and convolutional networks

 The ImageNet Large Visual Recognition is a big dataset [Deng et al. 2009] which has been used since 2010 as a benchmark for object recognitions in images.
-Since 2012, the benchmark has been dominated by convolutional neural networks.
-Although convolutional neural networks have been around for a long time, there as been incredible progress in the past five years or so in terms of speed of their training, mostly due to the advent of "big data" (which readied the whole IT industry for workflows based on transfer and analysis of huge quantities of data) and the availability of server farms enabled with graphic cards (where both training and operation of these networks could be done fast and cheap).
+Since 2012, the benchmark has been dominated by convolutional networks.
+Although convolutional networks have been around for a long time, there as been incredible progress in the past five years or so in terms of speed of their training, mostly due to the advent of "big data" (which readied the whole IT industry for workflows based on transfer and analysis of huge quantities of data) and the availability of server farms enabled with graphic cards (where both training and operation of these networks could be done fast and cheap).

 For a great overview, see any of Yann LeCun's (a key player in the field) videos on the matter e.g. https://www.youtube.com/watch?v=M7smwHwdOIA